scaife-viewer/scaife-search-indexer/README.md

 The service account key created above is used as a deployment artifact.
 There are too many ways to enumerate how to get it to the running indexer.
 For now, this is left up as an excerise for the reader.

+## Indexing

+To index the corpus you will need the following up and running:

+* ElasticSearch
+* Logstash (provided by this repo)
+* Container image available for Scaife Viewer

+Indexing is an extremely CPU and memory intensive process.
+After many trial and error run throughs, the best and fastest way to process the corpus is using a very large VM machine type.
+The indexer in SV can scale to as many cores as you throw at it.

+### High-Level Overview

+The full index process is broken into a couple phases for large scale indexing:

+#### Phase One

+* provision VM for scaife-viewer `cloud-indexer`
+* import corpus repos to RAM disk (enabling `CTS_RESOLVER=local`)
+* kick off `cloud-indexer`
+  * all leaf URNs are calculated from available repos (e.g.
+    `urn:cts:greekLit:tlg0016.tlg001.perseus-grc2:1.1.1`)
+  * process all URNs across all available machine CPU cores generating ElasticSearch documents
+  * push documents to Pub/Sub topic
+* tear down the VM once `cloud-indexer` has completed

+This phase can be configured to directly push to ElasticSearch.
+This works well for local development.

+#### Phase Two

+Logstash (provided in this repo) is configured to subscribe to the Pub/Sub topic.
+It pulls documents and indexes them in ElasticSearch.

+### Practical Example

+@@@